Test in a live environment

 Telerik supports converting HTML to PDF using the RadFlowDocument

 library addon.
-It can convert HTML document containing HTML string to PDF document.
+It can convert an HTML document containing an HTML string to a PDF document.

 You can use the following code for converting HTML to PDF using Telerik.